city-super/MatrixCity/README.md

 # Release

 **Apr.
+2024 - Update the script for extracting point clouds from several rgb-depth pairs at [rgb2pc.py](scripts/rgbd2pc.py), which can be used as the initialization of [3DGS](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).**

+**Apr.
 2024 - Release depth maps of aerial data in float32 format on Hugging Face and Baidu Netdisk.
 Update the scripts for loading depth and normal maps.**
 - We recommand that using the depth maps in float32 format for aerial views because the default for EXR is float16, which can represent up to 65504cm and does not effectively represent the depth for aerial views.
 - Add checks for invalid masks in the scripts including the sky and content exceeding the maximum depth range.